sunderedsystems/s5e.sunderedsystems.com/docs/choosing-a-class-core-features.md

 ### Barbarian: Frenzy

-- Spend extra SD up to your Proficiency each turn while raging (does not bypass stress/strain effects of exceeding proficiency cap within a round)
 - Can’t die while raging.
 If reduced to 0 HP, spend 1 SD per round to stay up.
 Rage ends after encounter or when SD is empty.

 ---